Simfreed/bioinfo/README.md

 **experimental repo**

-Scripts for modeling for fitting a coarse grained "Waddington's Landscape" model of a developmental decisions to data.
+Scripts for modeling / fitting a coarse grained "Waddington's Landscape" model of a developmental decisions to data.

 The basic steps are:
 - Reduce the dimensionality of the bulk RNA-seq data via PCA